 Torch (preferably a head torch)

-Spare camera battery (some DSLR batteries will last a full session, but it always pays to have a back up)
+Spare camera battery (some batteries will last a full session, but it always pays to have a back up)

 Helpful, but not essential equipment: